cavaloni/dentista/CSV_IMPORT_GUIDE.md

 ## Privacy & Security

-- CSV files are processed client-side
+- **All files are processed entirely client-side** - no data sent to external servers
-- Only headers + 3 sample rows sent to AI (when requested)
-- No data stored on OpenRouter servers
+- Files never leave your browser until you click Import
 - All imports require authentication
-- Data scoped to your company/practice
+- Data is scoped to your practice